salopeknet/SIMrw/README.md

 ```
 First field/column is the 'index number', second the 'name', third the 'phone number'.
 Max. chars in name is 18 (I think).
 No header line.
 Delimiter is ';'.
 If you have empty records/lines in your CSV, always keep at least the 'index number' (followed by ';;') as a placeholder.

+###Thanks go out to:
+Ludovic Rousseau for his project [pyScard](https://github.com/LudovicRousseau/pyscard), on which this tool is based at.
+Merci beaucoup!